 Your creditor can petition the courts to wind up your limited company if you owe them in excess of £750; if the demand has been issued on you personally, you can be made bankrupt if the amount you owe is at least £5,000.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 Creditors often view a statutory demand as a pre-cursor to serving you with a winding up petition; be warned that if a creditor has gone to the trouble of issuing a statutory demand, it is likely they will not hesitate to wind up your company should payment not be forthcoming.

 Once a WUP has been issued against your company, your options are few and far between unless you are unable to pay the amount asked of you.
 It may be possible to propose a Company Voluntary Arrangement (CVA) in order to restructure your liabilities, although time is very much of the essence so you must act quickly.
 Administration is another tool which may help if your business is viable going forwards.